 People living with disabilities who live in congregate settings or are homebound will be vaccinated as described above.
 Those who live alone or with family members may need special accommodations to allow them to be vaccinated comfortably at a vaccination site.
 ADA standards will be met at mass vaccination sites.
 At all City and Federal sites, mobility assistance devices like wheelchairs are made available for individuals to borrow while on site.
 One companion is permitted to accompany the individual who is receiving the appointment.
-There is a working group on ADA accessibility for the upcoming Center City Vaccination Center clinic beginning March 3.
+A working group on ADA accessibility has been convened for the Center City Vaccination Center and community-based clinics.
 The standards and policies developed by this group will be reviewed and any changes needed for PDPH mass vaccination sites will be adopted.